 The University is committed to providing an excellent working environment through flexible employment practices and a culture that encourages and supports staff to reach their full potential.
-We offer a competitive salary and over 300 different career development courses.
-In addition, the University offers a company superannuation scheme, discounted car parking, childcare and a number of other subsidies on internal and external services.
+We offer a competitive salary, five weeks' annual leave, and over 300 different career development courses.
+In addition, the University offers a company superannuation scheme, discounted car parking, childcare and a number of other discounts on internal and external services.

 The University is committed to meeting its obligations under the Treaty of Waitangi and achieving equity outcomes for staff and students in a safe, inclusive and equitable environment.
 For further information on services for Maori, Pacific, women, LGBTI, equity groups, parenting support and flexible work go to www.equity.auckland.ac.nz